Homepage

 By Steph Marinkovic

-25 March 2022 | Updated 27 February 20248 min read
+25 March 2022 | Updated 27 December 202410 min read

-Excessive taxi fares, extortionate exchange rates, hidden flight fees… nothing spoils fabulous travel memories more than a right royal holiday rip-off!
+Excessive taxi fares, extortionate exchange rates, hidden flight fees… nothing spoils fabulous travel memories more than a right royal holiday rip-off.

-However, the good news is that many of these money-wasters are avoidable if you know what to look out for, so we’ve outlined some of the classic holiday rip-offs below – and reveal how to avoid them.
+However, the good news is that many of these money-wasters are avoidable if you know what to look out for.

 Rip-off #1: Confusing card charges